emotion-js/emotion/packages/babel-preset-css-prop/README.md

 ## Features

 This preset enables the `css` prop for an entire project via a single entry to the babel configuration.
-After adding the preset, compiled JSX code will use Emotion's JSX factories instead of the ones provided by React.
+After adding the preset, compiled JSX code will use Emotion's `jsx` function instead of `React.createElement`.

 |        | Input                      | Output                                              |
 | ------ | -------------------------- | --------------------------------------------------- |
 | Before | `<img src="avatar.png" />` | `React.createElement('img', { src: 'avatar.png' })` |
 | After  | `<img src="avatar.png" />` | `jsx('img', { src: 'avatar.png' })`                 |

-Import to `@emotion/core`'s appropriate JSX factory is automatically added to the top of files where required.
+`import { jsx } from '@emotion/core'` is automatically added to the top of files where required.

 ## Example